Vitamin D is a fat-soluble vitamin. These types of vitamins are stored in the body's liver and fatty tissues.

-It is unlikely for sunlight and diet to cause vitamin D toxicity.
+Sunlight and diet are not likely to cause vitamin D toxicity.

-Fortified foods provide the most vitamin D. Examples of foods that may be fortified with vitamin D are:
+Fortified foods have the most vitamin D. Examples of foods that may be fortified with vitamin D are:

-There are not many foods that are natural sources of vitamin D. Of those foods that have vitamin D naturally are (most to least):
+There are not many foods that are natural sources of vitamin D. They are:

 Eat Right—Academy of Nutrition and Dietetics